 Studies have found both drugs to be highly effective at treating hepatitis C. And hepatitis C treatment guidelines recommend both drugs as first-choice treatment options.

-To learn about how each drug performed in clinical studies, see the prescribing information for Epclusa and Harvoni.
+To learn about how each drug performed in studies, see the prescribing information for Epclusa and Harvoni.
 The manufacturer websites for Epclusa and Harvoni also provide information about each drug’s effectiveness.

 Epclusa and Harvoni may not be right for you if you have certain medical conditions or other factors that affect your health.
 Before using either drug, talk with your doctor about your health history.